Introduction Why Docs About

 Delibay takes another strategy: manage the course with text files outside of Delibay in a public Git repository.

 Once configured, deploying a course takes under 10 seconds.
-You can use your prefered IDE where you already feel productive and the deployment is a git push
+You can use your preferred IDE where you already feel productive, and the deployment is a git push away.

 This fast deployment strategy allows a course to have very frequent improvements, to adapt to student's feedback and to continue to enhance training opportunities.
 This makes collaboration between teachers and contribution a breeze to manage (via Pull requests).